farzinlize/odin/telecom/Signaling Protocol stack.md

     - **IS41:** Primarily used in North America, specifically with CDMA networks.

 In summary, while all three protocols are essential for signaling in telecommunications, they serve different types of networks and purposes, with INAP being more focused on intelligent network services, MAP on mobile networks, and IS41 on CDMA networks.

+# BSSAP
+BSSAP is a protocol used in the signaling between the Mobile Switching Center (MSC) and the Base Station Subsystem (BSS) within cellular networks.